rclone/rclone/docs/content/http.md

 For example to set a Cookie use 'Cookie,name=value', or '"Cookie","name=value"'.

-You can set multiple headers, eg '"Cookie","name=value","Authorization","xxx"'.
+You can set multiple headers, e.g. '"Cookie","name=value","Authorization","xxx"'.

 - Config:      headers